FlashpointProject/fpcurator/README.md

     # get_files(self) - This method is called after parse() called to get the files specified by the launch commands of the curation and additional apps (by default).
 Overwrite it if you want to download other files into the curation (like for html files).
     # soupify(self) - called to get osoup for the parse method.
 Overwrite it if you need to provide specific information (like login info or a captcha token) to a webpage in order to access the page properly.
 ```

+For information on how to use beautifulsoup, check out the [official documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+For information on how to use fpclib, check out the [official documentation](https://xmgzx.github.io/apps/fpclib/).